Practical Travel Guide

 There is no specific visa for the Netherlands.
 Travelers from the European Union and Schengen area, North and South America don’t need a visa for the Netherlands or any other Schengen country.
 They can stay a maximum of 90 days without a visa, and can travel to any Schengen country within that time span (see map for a list of Schengen countries).

-Citizens of countries mentioned in this document need a Schengen visa.
+Citizens of countries mentioned here need a Schengen visa.
 Because you won’t apply for a specific visa for the Netherlands but for an entire region, we will link you to the Dutch government website for the most up-to-date information about getting a Schengen visa.

 If you are visiting several Schengen countries, you need to apply for a Schengen visa at the embassy of the country you will stay the longest.
 If you plan to visit all countries for the same amount of time, apply at the embassy of the country you will visit first.

 The Netherlands is by no means a cheap country to travel in.
 Though one can easily spend a few days simply walking around Amsterdam (it’s one big UNESCO site, after all), you’ll eventually need to shell out quite a few euros on food or accommodation.

 The costs mentioned below apply to the main cities.

 - Coffee or tea: €2.50-3.50

 - Dinner entree at a cheap/mid-range restaurant: €12-15

 - Mid-range hotel/Airbnb: €50-100